Go to our other sites

-We are now extending the availability of our 9-1 graded Cambridge IGCSEs to all schools in Administration Zone 3 from June 2019.
+We have extended the availability of our 9-1 graded Cambridge IGCSEs to all schools in Administration Zone 3 from June 2019.
 Schools can continue to have their exams graded A*-G if they wish.

 Cambridge IGCSEs are graded A*-G around the world.
 This grading system is well understood by students, parents and teachers, and is widely recognised by universities internationally.

 For more information about the A*-G grading system, see Support for A*-G grading.

 The majority of our schools tell us that they want to retain the A*-G grading system.